 I did not particularly like to work at G3 for many reasons.
-The first reason was that in this position, it was not easy to have a on-the-side job, as it was with other units.
-The second reason was the heavy responsibility of the job: lives of soldiers in military operations depended on the accurate performance of the people working at G3.
-The third reason was the fact that Military Security Unit imposed a close monitoring on individuals working a G3 to prevent spies from infiltrating the Center of Operation.
+The first reason was that in this position, it was not easy to have an on-the-side job, as it was with other units.
+The second reason was the weighty responsibility of the post: the lives of soldiers in military operations depended on the accurate performance of the people working at G3.
+The third reason was the fact that the Military Security Unit imposed close monitoring on individuals working a G3 to prevent spies from infiltrating the Center of Operation.
 The fourth reason was that Colonel Hieu was intransigent toward his subordinates.
 All mistakes, be it small or big, were immediately detected by him.
 However he never raised his voice, but he merely corrected with a mild although stern voice.
 For example, while riding on a C&C helicopter, he asked me if the down below area was populated by the civilians, our troops or the Viet Cong.
 I mistakenly determined it was a Viet Cong controlled area.
-He told me I needed to review the operational map, because if he ordered an artillery strike, it would kill our troops.
-The fifth reason was that working with Colonel Hieu was not a fast promotion track, as Colonel Hieu did not recommend irresponsibly promotions like some other commanders with a penchant for favoritism.
-However, when I needed a couple days of absence, he would grant me an extended absence of a couple of weeks.
+He told me I needed to review the operational map because if he ordered an artillery strike, it would kill our troops.
+The fifth reason was that working with Colonel Hieu was not a fast promotion track, as Colonel Hieu did not recommend promotions like some other commanders with a penchant for favoritism irresponsibly.
+However, when I needed a couple of days of absence, he would grant me an extended absence of a couple of weeks.

 Colonel Hieu possessed an extraordinary memory.
 He knew by rote the coordinates of each unit in his areas without having to refer to a map.
-For example in one instance I wrongly determined the coordinates of a location, he told me I needed to reconsider them, because if he ordered an artillery strike, it would hit an armored unit in operation at that location.
-Aware of this fact, units in operation would not dare to cheat on their locations.
-In one instance, Colonel Hieu asked a unit which was ordered to attack an enemy hide-out if it had reach the destination; he got an affirmative response by the unit commander who, because he was afraid to confront the enemy, had lied.
-Colonel Hieu asked him to confirm his position once more, because if he ordered an artillery strike, it would hit his unit and not the enemy.
+For example, in one instance I wrongly determined the coordinates of a location, he told me I needed to reconsider them because if he ordered an artillery strike, it would hit an armored unit in operation at that location.
+Aware of this fact, units in operation would not dare to cheat on their positions.
+In one instance, Colonel Hieu asked a unit which was ordered to attack an enemy hide-out if it had reached the destination; he got an affirmative response by the unit commander who, because he was afraid to confront the enemy, had lied.
+Colonel Hieu asked him to confirm his position once more because if he ordered an artillery strike, it would hit his unit and not the enemy.
 Our unit commander hastily requested more time to reach a more accurate location report.

 The American advisors greatly admired Colonel Hieu.
-They wondered where he had acquired all his wide knowledge and recognized he was far better than them.
+They wondered where he had acquired all his broad knowledge and recognized he was far better than them.

-General Vinh Loc greatly respected Colonel Hieu.
+General Vinh Loc much respected Colonel Hieu.
 When encountering difficulties, he used to refer to "Uncle Hieu" to seek resolutions of the matters.

 My brother kept on busying himself in dealing with Viet Cong’s continuous attacks: